-Sustainability
+Sustainability at core

 A new era for the plant extract industry

-The plant extract industry still relies heavily on open-field cultivation or wild harvesting—methods that are unstable and ecologically costly.
+The plant extract industry still relies heavily on open-field cultivation or wild harvesting, methods that are unstable and ecologically costly.
 Seasonality, climate variability, and soil differences disrupt plant quality and supply, causing stock shortages and unpredictable extra costs, while threatening ecosystems and biodiversity.
 Added to this are issues of reproducibility, incomplete traceability, and regulatory challenges.

 Renewable energy and water